 - After the treatment, the patient may experience some soreness, swelling, or bruising, but this usually resolves within a few days.

-- The patient should avoid any strenuous activity or exercise for at least 24 hours after the treatment.
+- The patient should avoid any strenuous activity or exercise for 24 hours after the treatment.

 The adjustable range of frequency and energy in each mode is as follows:

 When frequency is set at 1 - 8Hz, the energy can be set at 60 - 210MJ;